abcotvdata/safetytracker_newyork/README.md

 # safetytracker_newyork

-Very rough early experimenting on crime/incident map tool for wabc newsroom.
+Crime and safety incident tracking tool for WABC.